-Trilostane for dogs can be a useful medication for Cushing’s disease treatment and has the potential to greatly improve a dog’s quality of life.
-Integrative veterinarian Dr. Julie Buzby explains what Trilostane is, how it works, and what you need to know when giving it to your dog.
+Trilostane for dogs can be an effective medication for treating Cushing’s disease.
+It has the potential to greatly improve a dog’s quality of life.
+Integrative veterinarian Dr. Julie Buzby explains what Trilostane is, how it works, and what you need to know about giving it to your dog.

-Recently, I met Zoey, an 8-year-old, female spayed Standard Poodle.
-Her owner had just moved to town and made an appointment with me to get established as Zoey’s new vet.
+I recently met Zoey, an 8-year-old Standard Poodle.
+Her dog mom had just moved to town and made an appointment with me to get established as Zoey’s new vet.

-In the exam room, there were a few things I immediately noted about my patient.
-Zoey had a pot-belly, was mildly overweight, and she didn’t have the typical beautiful, curly Poodle hair.
+In the exam room, I immediately noted a few things about my Poodle patient.
+She had a pot-belly, was mildly overweight, and she didn’t have the typical beautiful, curly Poodle hair.
 Instead, some patches of her coat looked thin and rough.

-Zoey’s mom told me that their previous veterinarian had diagnosed her dog with Cushing’s disease about six months prior.
+Zoey’s mom told me that her dog had been diagnosed with Cushing’s disease about six months prior.
 At that time, she’d opted to monitor her beloved dog instead of pursuing treatment.
 However, now Zoey’s mom was wondering if she’d made the right decision.
 Her dear dog was not as “glamorous” as she was even a few months ago, and she was spending a lot of time at her water bowl.

-My client’s stress was evident as she talked through Zoey’s history with me.
+My client’s stress was evident.
 However, the worry turned to relief when I assured her that it wasn’t too late to consider treatment for her dog.
-Then I went on to explain that I would recommend starting Zoey on a medication called Trilostane to help manage her Cushing’s.
+Then I went on to explain that we could consider starting Zoey on a medication called Trilostane to help manage her Cushing’s.

 What is Trilostane for dogs?